Links on Android Authority may earn us a commission. Learn more.

 5 reasons why Foundation is worth watching on Apple TV Plus

-Frequently billed as Game of Thrones in space, Apple TV Plus took a bold step in its programming with its Foundation TV series.
+Apple TV Plus took a bold step in its programming with its Foundation TV series, frequently billed as Game of Thrones in space.
 The ambitious sci-fi epic is among the streamer’s pricier outings, but is Foundation worth watching?
 Absolutely.
-It’s one of the best new shows of 2021.
+It was one of the best shows of 2021, with a highly anticipated upcoming second season.

 1. A gripping premise